-Appointments range from one month to one year and may be extended in increments of one year or less until the research is completed.
-Extensions are based on recommendation of the FDA and subject to availability of funds.
+Appointments range from one month to one year and may be extended based on the recommendation of the FDA and subject to availability of funds.

 General Application Requirements

 - All participants must show proof of health insurance prior to the effective date of appointment.
-Neither ORISE or NCTR provide benefits for these temporary appointments.
+No benefits are provided for these temporary appointments.

-- Programs are open to all qualified U.S. citizens, permanent resident aliens, and foreign nationals without regard to race, sex, religion, color, age, handicap, or national origin.
+- Programs are open to all qualified foreign nationals without regard to race, sex, religion, color, age, handicap, or national origin.

-Note: ORISE will process a J-1 visas (Exchange Visitor Program) according to Immigration and Naturalization Service (INS) requirements for a foreign national applicant selected for the program.
+Note: ORISE will process a J-1 visas (Exchange Visitor Program) according to U.S. Citizenship and Immigration Services (USCIS) requirements for a foreign national applicant selected for the program.